 Nineteen states have challenged the final EEOC Final Rule that makes explicit that PWFA protects worker accommodations relating to abortion.
 In addition, several employers and organizations, including religious entities, have brought a series of lawsuits challenging the EEOC’s regulations, claiming religious objections to attack the Final Rule’s protections for accommodations related to abortion and fertility treatments. Â

 In some of these cases, the judges have issued decisions that prevent the EEOC from enforcing the Final Rule against certain employers with respect to accommodations for abortion, and in one case, fertility care.
 For example, a federal judge ordered that the EEOC could not enforce sections of the Final Rule pertaining to abortion- or fertility-related accommodations against members of the Catholic Benefits Association, a benefits organization that represents an estimated 9,000 for-profit and non-profit employers.
-In May 2025, a federal judge in Louisiana issued a decision vacating the portions of the Final Rule on abortion-related accommodations and directed the EEOC to rewrite the rule to remove that language.
+In May 2025, a federal judge in Louisiana issued a decision vacating the portions of the Final Rule requiring certain abortion-related accommodations and directed the EEOC to rewrite the rule to remove that language.
 Importantly, vacating these portions of the Final Rule does not change the law.
 By statute, the PWFA requires employers to provide accommodations for limitations related to or arising out of pregnancy, childbirth, or related medical conditions, and abortion is related to pregnancy.
 Despite one court’s interpretation, workers may still try to enforce their rights to abortion-related accommodations under the statute. Â

 These cases challenge the Congressional intent of the Pregnant Workers Fairness Act: to ensure access to accommodations for workers seeking care relating to pregnancy.
 States and employers are turning to anti-abortion judges to exclude reproductive health care that they could not successfully get carved out during the legislative process.
 Notably, these attacks against PWFA go against the public’s strong majority support for access to abortion and fertility care.
 By sowing confusion and uncertainty about the scope of the PWFA’s protections, these decisions will make it harder for workers to access the accommodations they need. Â